How to Fix Common Router Networking Issues

 A wireless repeater, also known as a range extender, can help amplify the Wi-Fi signal in specific areas of your home that are far from the router.
 Install a repeater within range of your router, but closer to the weak spot, and configure it to extend your network’s coverage.

-See also Finding the Perfect Router with MU-MIMO Technology
+See also The Must-Have Features for the Perfect Wi-Fi Router

 Use a powerline adapter